AntonioXicali101/Laboratorio_LRT4102/Lab1/Reporte_1.md

     A helper method that performs a case-insensitive search for a product in the inventory by its name.

 ### 3. `main()` Function
-* **Purpose:**
+* **Propósito:**
   Serves as the entry point of the program, offering a user interface to interact with the inventory system.

-* **Flow:**
+* **Flujo:**
-  - An instance of the `Inventario` class is created.
+  1. Se crea una instancia de la clase `Inventario`.
-  - The program enters a loop where it displays a menu with options to:
+  2. The program enters a loop where it displays a menu with options to:
      - Add a product
      - Sell a product
      - Show product information
      - Calculate and display the total inventory value
      - Exit the program
-  - Based on the user’s choice, the corresponding methods of the `Producto` or `Inventario` classes are invoked to perform the required operations.
+  3. Based on the user’s choice, the corresponding methods of the `Producto` or `Inventario` classes are invoked to perform the required operations.
-  - The loop continues until the user chooses to exit.
+  4. The loop continues until the user chooses to exit.